Tuesday, May 29, 2007

 slammed through the front doors

-and raced down the sidewalk;
+and raced down the sidewalk;3-o-clock in the afternoon,

 broad daylight,